 Did you know menopause can begin in your 40s, 50s, or 60s?
-While the average age is 51-52 years, many women begin experiencing symptoms like emotional changes, skin changes, hot flashes, fatigue, difficulty sleeping and more much earlier.
-In addition, many women find that it becomes difficult to maintain healthy weight and overall good health during menopause.
+While the average age is 51-52 years, many women begin experiencing symptoms like emotional changes, skin changes, hot flashes, fatigue, difficulty sleeping, and more much earlier.
+In addition, many women find that it becomes difficult to maintain a healthy weight and overall good health during menopause.

 If this describes you or a loved one, there are many healthy steps you can take to achieve your weight and health goals during menopause.
 Here are our top 7 tips.

 Menopause is defined as the point in time 12 months after a woman’s last period.
 In the months before this 12-month-transition and during it, women experience many changes.
 This time period is often referred to as peri-menopause, and it’s the body’s transition to no longer being able to bear children.

 The menopausal transition can last 7-14 years, from pre-menopause to peri-menopause to menopause.
 Pre-menopause often begins around age 45, with an average age of 51-52 years for menopause.
 But, it can also be triggered by a hysterectomy or surgical removal of the ovaries, since these organs have a big influence on hormone production.

 What’s more, women often go through a lot of emotional and social changes at this time as well.
 Their children may be leaving home or becoming adults, work responsibilities can change, or they may become caring for their own elderly parents.

 It’s important to consider the whole-body effects of menopause, including mental, physical, social, and emotional health.

 The challenging symptoms associated with menopause are mostly due to hormone changes.
 These changes include a decreased production of estrogen and progesterone (made in the ovaries), and an increased production of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) increase.